Functions #

 goLit #

-func goLit(value any) string
+func goLit(value any) (string, error)

 Converts the given value to a Go literal.